srm88/eng-questions/resume.md

 # Things I have done and will continue to do

-* Diligent and empathetic code review
+* Give diligent and empathetic code reviews
 * Improve build/deploy tools and human processes
 * Proactively answer questions from peers and improve documentation
 * Mentor new hires and new teammates